AnticOwl/anticowl.github.io/_Wip/2024-08-05-Remember-Me.md

 ## Installation
 If you go for the optional items, and once downloaded, extract the 2 texture mods in your installation folder (.\steamapps\common\Remember Me\Binaries\Win32).
-Each time you want to play and/or take some shots you will have to start `texmode.exe` and choose the texture mods and game exe like int the print below.
+Each time you want to play and/or take some shots you will have to start `texmod.exe` and choose the texture mods and game exe like int the print below.
 ![image](/images/RM_02.jpg)

 You can also use `TexMod Autoload` if you feel confortable writing the ini file yourself.
 <br>
 Now, for the `Enhanced Lighting Modification` and `Better Graphices` you will need to extract the first one in `\Documents\My Games\UnrealEngine3\RememberMeGame\Config`.
-But, before that, be sure you backup these files first!
+But, before that, be sure you backup these files first (rename the .ini file in .org by example)!
 The file residing in `Colour & Lighting` needs to be extracted in the same folder as the 2 previous texture mods.
-For the `Better Graphics`, you can safely overwrite the file.
-But, I would backup it and test as it could introduce shadow banding in some cases.
+For the `Better Graphics`, you can safely overwrite the file when extracting.
+But, I would recommend a backup first and test as it could introduce shadow banding in some cases.

 ## Configuration
 There isn't much to configure beside adding a keybind for a Pause.
 So, again, head to `\Documents\My Games\UnrealEngine3\RememberMeGame\Config` and open the `ExampleInput.ini` with Notepad.